qbessi/qbessi/README.md

 Passionate anything Security, Linux, Networking
 -----------------------------------------------

-After 10 years as a Front-end Developer, I have now shifted my focus towards Microsoft Azure, networking, and fundamentals.
+After 10 years as a Front-end Developer, I have now shifted my focus towards Microsoft Azure, cybersecurity, and networking.

 *   🌍  I'm based in London, UK
 *   🖥️  Learn more about me at [qbessi.com](http://qbessi.com)